udoprog/kick/README.md

 every command that was successful.
 Or `--save-failed` for unsuccessful ones.

-The names of the sets will be printed at the end of the command, and can be used with the `--with <set>` switch in subsequent iterations to only run commands present in that set.
+The names of the sets will be printed at the end of the command, and can be used with the `--set <set>` switch in subsequent iterations to only run commands present in that set.